 The film itself biodegrades completely into CO2, water and biomass after 6 months in industrial composting conditions (58° C).
 This makes it 100% compostable as well as biodegradable.

-You can put the bags in your food waste collection if it goes to a suitable industrial composting plant.
-You can check with your local council if they accept certified EN 13432 compostable packaging in their food waste collection.
+You can put the bags in your hot home compost or in an industrial composting collection.
+You can check with your local council if they accept certified EN 13432 compostable packaging in their food or garden waste collection.

 We’ve introduced 100% compostable packaging peanuts